The best restaurants in Kensington & Chelsea

 Eve

-Located in Kensington’s Ember Locke hotel – just a stone’s throw from the Natural History Museum, the V&A and the Science Museum – Eve is a glamourous choice for culture vultures to dive in for a bite to eat.
+Located in Kensington’s Ember Locke hotel – just a stone’s throw from the Natural History Museum, the V&A and the Science Museum – Eve is a glamourous choice for culture vultures to dive in to for a bite to eat.
 Offering an all-day menu inspired by the diverse flavours and breaking-bread cultures of the eastern and southern Mediterranean, executive chef Talia Prince presents an array of small plates and grilled mains.
 Think za’atar fried chicken with zhoug mayonnaise, slow-cooked duck leg with medlar jelly and kumquat salad, and zhoug stonebass with smoked tomato chickpeas and caramelised toum.
-Alongside the restaurant and bar, Eve café will be open daily from 7am to 4pm, serving a menu of pastries, cakes, juices and fresh sandwiches – a relaxed space perfect for working and catching up with friends.
+Alongside the restaurant and bar, Eve’s café is open daily from 7am to 4pm, serving a menu of pastries, cakes, juices and fresh sandwiches – a relaxed space perfect for working and catching up with friends.

 202-220 Cromwell Road, SW5 0SW, visit evekensington.com